mariolambrette/AnimalTrackR/README.md

 the different experimental groups.
 Due to the potential for massive variation in user’s file structures and experimental designs the process of grouping video files sensibly is left to users.
-The image extraction function `IMAGEEXTRACTIONFUNCTION`(described in detail further down) takes a named list as in input.
+The image extraction function `extract_Images()`(described in detail further down) takes a named list as in input.
 This list’s structure is as follows:

 ``` r